gda-score/attacks/README.md

 The main folder contains the attacks themselves.
 Typically each attack consists of the basic attack code (python) and the configuration for the attack (corresponding .json with the same file name).

-The .json config file contains the set of anonymization methods to attack (`anonTypes`), the set of datasets to attack (`tables`), and basic parameters (`basic`).
+Each .json config file contains the set of anonymization methods to attack (`anonTypes`), the set of datasets to attack (`tables`), and basic parameters (`basic`).
 It is important to set `criteria` to the correct type of attack measure (singlingOut, inference, or linkability).

 ## attacks/examples